gramener/gramex/gramex/apps/guide/queryhandler/README.md

 - [flags?c1=0](flags?c1=0) will not filter for `c1=0` -- the `query:` section has
   frozen this value at 10.

+## QueryHandler templates

+QueryHandler templates are like [DataHandler templates](../datahandler/#datahandler-templates).
+You can render the data output in any form.

+Here is the default output of [flags?format=template](flags?format=template).

+You can specify a custom template file as `template: $YAMLPATH/template.html` under `kwargs:`.
+This template is passed the following variables:

+- `handler`: The QueryHandler instance
+- `query`: An sqlalchemy TextClause.
+Convert to `str(query)` to get the text query
+- `data`: The DataFrame that has the result

+In case of [Multiple SQL queries](#multiple-sql-queries), the template is passed:

+- `handler`: The QueryHandler instance
+- Each query key is passed as a variable.
+Its value is a dict with:
+    - `query`: An sqlalchemy TextClause.
+Convert to `str(query)` to get the text query
+    - `data`: The DataFrame that has the result for this key

+To iterate over the list of keys in the query, use ``handler.result``.

 ## QueryHandler POST